 TAP strives every day to help families escape from crisis, and works with them as they heal and make plans to live full, independent, and violence-free lives.

-- Thanks to donor support, last year TAP helped 1,001 individuals in danger of domestic violence through our free 24/7 hotline.
+- Thanks to donor support, last year TAP saved 215 households from domestic violence.

 - With your support we provide counseling, emergency re-housing, safety planning and more to make sure families are living in safe environments.